OCD

 • Checking – compulsions of checking typically encompass making sure a certain task has been completed, such as locking the door or turning off the oven.

-Obsessive-compulsive disorder typically starts somewhere between the late adolescent years to early twenties.
+Obsessive-compulsive disorder typically starts somewhere between the late adolescent years and early twenties.
+Recognizing obsessive-compulsive symptoms early is crucial to access appropriate treatment.
 Some early signs and symptoms of obsessive-compulsive disorder in youth include:

 • Repeated, ongoing worries